skyfielders/python-skyfield/skyfield/documentation/time.rst

 the resulting array will have an extra dimension expanding what would normally be a single result into as many results as you provided dates.
-We can compute position of the Earth as an example:
+We can compute the position of the Earth as an example:

 .. testcode::